viridIT/vSMTP/ROADMAP.md

 - User defined quarantine queues and logs
 - JSON and RAW exports

+>This version only manages incoming mails.
+For outoing mail you must use your current SMTP server.

 ## Release Candidate 2

 Available in January 2022, version RC2 main objectives are: